 Cinque Terre is one of the most popular tourist destinations in Italy, and considering how beautiful it is, it’s not surprising!
 My grandma lives in La Spezia, which is a city close to Cinque Terre, just a 10-minute train journey away.
 Despite going to visit my grandma at least once a month for the past 23 years, I had never been to explore Cinque Terre.
 When I was there just a few weeks ago, I decided it was time to fix this!
-So I jumped on a train and in one day, did the hike on the Sentiero Azzurro; the cliffside hiking trail that connects the five towns that form the Cinque Terre: Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.
-If you want to discover what it’s like to do the Cinque Terre hike, explore the towns, and find out the best places to see in Cinque Terre, you’ll want to keep reading!
+So I jumped on a train and in one day, did the hike on the Sentiero Azzurro (or “Blue Path” in English); the cliffside hiking trail that connects the five main towns of Cinque Terre with beautiful views over the sea.
+In this article I will run you through everything you need to know about hiking the Sentiero Azzurro and the best things to do in the Cinque Terre towns.

 I got the train from La Spezia to Monterosso, which took about 15 minutes along the coast.
 The train goes in and out of tunnels throughout the journey, due to the hilly geography of the area, and it actually makes for a pretty remarkable trip.
 When the train comes out of the darkness you’re greeted by cute towns with coloured houses built along the cliffs, which steeply drop off into crystal clear water.
 When you get out of the train station in Monterosso you are directly on the beach as you walk out, with the town centre and houses behind you.
 If you walk along the beach back towards the centre of Monterosso at one point you can either walk through a tunnel or around the side of the cliff.
 I recommend the second option, it’s slightly longer but the views are worth it, you won’t regret it!

 It’s not immediately obvious which way you have to head if you want to do the hike on the “Sentiero Azzurro” (Blue Path), but after a bit of wandering around the town I found signs pointing to Vernazza.
-At the start of each hike section there is a stall at which they will check tickets for access to the Cinque Terre National Park, or where you can buy one if you don’t already have one.
-It costs 8 euros just for access to the park, or 15 if you want also the hop-on hop-off option with the trains.
+You will also usually be able to recognize where the Sentiero Azzurro starts as there should be a small stall where they will check that you have a ticket for the National Park.
 This first stretch of the hike is the longest, and can take up to 2 hours.
 Considering I was there in early June I was surprised at how many other hikers there were, although it still wasn’t too busy and the occasional company is actually kind of pleasant.
 For two hours I walked along the coast surrounded by Mediterranean shrubs, looping in and out of the jagged coastline.

 The last twenty minutes of the walk are the most beautiful.
 This because you keep getting glimpses of Vernazza; just behind a tree, or around a cliff, until you finally arrive at a stretch of path from which you can look down on the beautiful town.
 From above you can see the characteristic coloured houses, all facing a little beach and harbour where people board the local ferries.